PL2003/ROS2/Setting_Env.md

 echo 'export ROS_LOCALHOST_ONLY=1' >> ~/.bashrc
 ```

+*Story:* This is like closing the windows so your robot can only talk to toys inside your room, not to the whole neighborhood.

-* Restricts ROS 2 communication to localhost.
+*Formal:* Restricts ROS 2 communication to localhost (127.0.0.1), preventing traffic from being shared across the network.

+---

 ### Workspaces (underlay + overlay)